 This will vary with size and make.
 Both an air fryer and a rice cooker are small appliances and so would use low energy relatively speaking.

-Here’s how to work out the energy use of any appliance:
+Here’s how to work out the electricity drawn by any appliance:

 - A ÷ 1,000 = Answer as daily kilowatt-hour (kWh)